Applies to: File system servers when data is analyzed from a live source

 At the data source level, you can run an archiving operation to regain disk space on a file server.
-The archiving operation backs up the files, and then deletes the files from the source file server.
+When you archive files, a request is sent to a reviewer and an approver.
+The request must be reviewed and approved before the files are archived.
+After the request is reviewed and approved, the archiving operation backs up the files, and then deletes the files from the source file server.

-When you run an archiving operation, you can use an existing archive plan, or you can create a new archive plan.
-The data is backed up to the storage location that is specified by an archive plan.
+When you run an archiving operation, you can use an existing archive plan, or you can create an archive plan.
+The data is backed up to the storage location that is specified by the archive plan.

 From the navigation pane, go to Activate.